weiwen1998/VBA-Homework/README.md

 #The starting value is then equal to 2 to locate the opening price.

-# For the location of the entire table
+#For the location of the entire table:

 #If the tickers do not match between rows connected to each other, we set the location of the ticker and the stock volume (first and last columns of the summary table)